ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    ..
 COMMENT: What does GSI do... just data assimilation stuff?
 How is it different from JEDI and other options?
 What is available to the public?
 What is needed for running RRFS?

+   GSL
+      NOAA `Global Systems Laboratory <https://gsl.noaa.gov/>`__ is one of ten NOAA Research laboratories and is located in Boulder, Colorado.
+Its research improves environmental prediction models, develops state-of-the-science decision support tools and visualization systems, and uses high-performance computing technology to support a Weather-Ready Nation.

    halo
       A strip of cells on the edge of the regional grid.
 The :ref:`wide halo <WideHalo>` surrounds the regional grid and is used to feed the lateral boundary conditions into the grid.
 The :ref:`HALO_BLEND <HaloBlend>` parameter refers to a strip of cells *inside* the boundary of the native grid.
 This halo smooths out mismatches between the external and internal solutions.